 Our long-term co-op members do the bulk of Corporate Watch’s research work, and are also responsible for administering the co-op.
 We don’t currently have any vacancies for co-op members.
-We intend to advertise for new co-op members in 2020.

 We are always open to considering research contributions from volunteers.
 Please get in touch if you have an article or report you’d like us to consider publishing, or if you have a proposal for a new research project.
 We don’t always say yes, but we’re happy to take a look.
 Take a look through our website first to get an idea of the kind of thing we usually publish.
 Please be aware that everything on our website is published under a Creative Commons license.